alphagov/govuk-import-export-prototype/start/find-overseas-business-opportunities-experimental-sg.markdown

 [Contact your local International Trade team](http://www.uktiofficefinder.ukti.gov.uk/contactSearch.html) to find out more.

-^[Get help researching export markets](link) if you’re not sure which overseas markets to focus on.^
+^[Get help researching export markets](/answer/choosing-export-market-ukti-experimental-sg.html) if you’re not sure which overseas markets to focus on.^

+## Get help winning business from major overseas projects

+You local International Trade team can help you win business from major overseas projects by:

+- telling you about opportunities at an early stage
+- helping you evaluate opportunities
+- giving you advice on how to win business
+- putting you in touch with potential bidding partners
+- lobbying the project on your behalf

+[Contact your local International Trade team](http://www.uktiofficefinder.ukti.gov.uk/contactSearch.html) to find out more.

 ## Get help finding overseas customers online